 From ‘Ugly’ To ‘Nice’: Migrating to bootScore

 That I would have to give up YAML-CSS had quickly become clear to me at the beginning of the year.
 What I should replace it with, not.
 I wanted to stay with WordPress.
 And to recycle my old content.
-So, all I had to do was to replace the theme.
-Theoretically!
+So, all I had to do was to replace my old theme.
+Theoretically.
+Eventually, I ended up migrating to bootScore:

 [ en | de ]

-But there were many of those, often commercial, often without reference to the CSS/JS (open source) software used.
-And for me, it should be FOSS after all — e.g. bootScore, a truly open framework.
+In the beginning, I found a lot of alternative themes, often commercial, often without reference to the CSS/JS (open source) software used.
+But for me, it should be FOSS after all — e.g. bootScore, a truly open framework.

 bootScore delivers the missing link between bootstrap and your WordPress based site: a Bootstrap based theme.
 The theme itself is openly developed in a bootScore GitHub repository, is distributed under the terms of the MIT license, can be ‘pimped’ by specific bootScore WordPress plugins, and offers step-by-step documentation.
 It claims to be 100% GPDR ready and offers complete WooCommerce support in its WooCommerce oriented child theme.
 To cut the long story short: Whoever wants to convert his site to bootstrap should give bootScore a chance for saving work and time.